maxproknowron/docs/docs/Features/search.md

 # Search
 The search function allows you to ask questions about an entire product line or a particular machine in all content units created or uploaded by you or other users.
-These content units come in the shape of **documents**, **tutorials**, and **articles**, and they are indexed so we can get you the most valuable result for your query.
+These content units come in the shape of **documents**, **tutorials**, and **articles**, so we can get you the most valuable result for your query.

 ![Search Bar](https://i.imgur.com/2LytyUp.png)